 Lithium coin batteries are particularly dangerous.
 These have a higher voltage and so release more energy and are more corrosive.
 In just a few hours the damage can prove fatal.
 In most cases, parents have no idea their child has swallowed a battery until they start vomiting blood.
 By then, it is often too late to help as irreparable damage has already occurred.

 • Always check that battery compartments on electronic gadgets are securely fastened (usually with a screw).

 • If a battery is missing and you think it likely your child may have swallowed it, take your child to A&E for an x-ray to be sure.

-• If a battery compartment isn’t secured with a screw; ensure you keep the gadget safely out of the reach of children.
+• Secure battery compartments with a screw; otherwise ensure you keep the gadget safely out of the reach of children.
 Avoid buying products that do not conform to EU safety standards.

 • Store spare batteries carefully; somewhere inaccessible to children, ideally in a high-up, lockable cupboard.
 Button batteries are potentially as dangerous as medicines and your cleaning products.
 Thus, you should treat them as such.